Causal Inference for Multiple Treatments using Fractional Factorial Designs: Data illustration

-We assume the sharp null hypothesis of zero individual factorial effects, for all factors and interactions.
+Next we turn to the Fisherian analysis We assume the sharp null hypothesis of zero individual factorial effects, for all factors and interactions.
 This means that imputed missing potential outcomes for different assignments are just the observed potential outcomes.
 We do the imputation, or effectively rearrange the assignment vector, 1000 times.

-As we can see from the plots and confirmed by calculation, only heptachlor epoxide (Hept Epox) and mirex appear to be significantly different from zero at the 0.05 level.
+We find that only heptachlor epoxide (Hept Epox) and mirex appear to be significantly different from zero at the 0.05 level.
 We only examine the main effects here but could further consider interactions.